Chef Brand Food Story Design Gallery

 A co-working with locals & International talents

-Paul P. (Partner – Founder / Chef de Cuisine, Mr & Mrs Bund Shanghai, Ultraviolet Shanghai); Scott W. (Photographer, Limelight Studio); Julien H. (Executive Chef, Mr & Mrs Bund Shanghai); Julien M. (Director, Mr & Mrs Bund Shanghai); Kim K. (Manager, Mr & Mrs Bund Shanghai); Bruno R. (Manager, Mr & Mrs Bund Shanghai); Charles B. (Marketing & Sales Director, VOL Group China); Clément B. (Videographer); Lynn (Graphic Designer); Shasha (Graphic Designer); Shyla T. (Graphic Designer); Toni Z. (Graphic Designer); Preacher (Graphic Designer); Julia Z. (Graphic Designer); Charlie (Photographer); Susupusa (Photographer); Barham A. (Videographer); Pavel S. (Photographer).
+Paul P. (Partner – Founder / Chef de Cuisine, Mr & Mrs Bund Shanghai, Ultraviolet Shanghai, Polux Shanghai); Scott W. (Photographer, Limelight Studio); Julien H. (Executive Chef, Mr & Mrs Bund Shanghai); Julien M. (Director, Mr & Mrs Bund Shanghai); Kim K. (Manager, Mr & Mrs Bund Shanghai); Bruno R. (Manager, Mr & Mrs Bund Shanghai); Charles B. (Marketing & Sales Director, VOL Group China); Clément B. (Videographer); Lynn (Graphic Designer); Shasha (Graphic Designer); Shyla T. (Graphic Designer); Toni Z. (Graphic Designer); Preacher (Graphic Designer); Julia Z. (Graphic Designer); Charlie (Photographer); Susupusa (Photographer); Barham A. (Videographer); Pavel S. (Photographer).

 © 2015-2017, Mr & Mrs Bund Shanghai, VOL Group China – François Soulignac, Creative & Art Direction.